citp/privacy-policy-historical/a/ac/act/activityvillage.co.uk.md

 **Email Information**
 If you choose to correspond with us through email, we may retain the content of your email messages together with your email address and our responses.

 ### 2\.
-Web Site Use Information
+Website Use Information

 Similar to other websites, this website utilizes a standard technology called "cookies" (see explanation below, "What Are Cookies?") and web server log files to collect information about how our Web site is used.
-Information gathered through cookies and Web server logs may include the date and time of visits, the pages viewed, time spent at our Web site, and the Web sites visited just before and just after our Web site.
+Information gathered through cookies and web server logs may include the date and time of visits, the pages viewed, time spent at this website, and the websites visited just before and just after this one.

-In addition, third parties may be placing and reading cookies on your browser, or using web beacons to collect information, in the course of ads being served on this website.
+**In addition, third parties may be placing and reading cookies on your browser, or using web beacons to collect information, in the course of ads being served on this website.**

 ### Log Files